- September 06, 2022

 - Minimum Canadian Language Benchmark (CLB) levels: 6,6,6,6

-This program is open to Canadian citizens, permanent residents, and Convention refugees who qualify for Alberta Learner Income Support.
+This program is open to Canadian citizens, permanent residents, and Convention refugees who qualify for Foundational Learning Assistance.
 Prospective students must apply at the Office of the Registrar.
 A $75 application fee applies.
 Funding is subject to eligibility requirements.

 For help with your application and to help answer any questions you may have, please visit with the Welcome Centre.